DanCoombs1/Example-Code/README.md

 ## Overview

-This project is abuilt in Python and utilises stochastic methods to simulate the spread of the Coronavirus within a population grid.
+This project is built in Python and utilises stochastic methods to simulate the spread of the Coronavirus within a population grid.
 The project aims to provide insights into the dynamics of disease transmission and the impact of various interventions, particularly vaccination strategies, on controlling the spread of the virus.

 ## Table of Contents
 - [Purpose and Goals](#purpose-and-goals)